 The company offers two types of SIM cards – a Smartwatch Data SIM card and a Lifetime Data SIM Card.

 The Lifetime Data SIM is a triple SIM (standard, micro, nano) that’s exclusively for data, with no ability to make calls or send texts.
-It costs $49 with 1GB of data included.
+It costs $49 with 1GB of data included (see below for our 10% discount code).

-At the time of writing you have coverage in about 110 countries and that number is always growing.
+At the time of writing the Lifetime Data SIM provides coverage in about 110 countries, and that number is always growing.

-Data plans with KeepGo range from 500 MB ($19) to 10 GB ($219) and expire after 1 year, unless you refill again in the meantime, which resets the clock for another year.
+Note that all data plans expire after 1 year, unless you refill again in the meantime, thereby resetting the clock for another year.

-The Smartwatch SIM card is similar to the Data SIM but is designed to connect your smart watch to 2G and 3G networks in 110+ countries.
+KeepGo's other SIM card offering, The Smartwatch SIM card, is similar to the Data SIM, but is designed to connect your smart watch to 2G and 3G networks in 110+ countries.
 It costs $10 with 5MB of data included.

 There are three data plans for the Smartwatch SIM with the largest plan being for 3GB.
 You can view the current plans and pricing on the website.

 Like Keep Go, GigSky also provides a triple-cut, data-only International SIM card that works in 120+ countries worldwide.